DKProject/DKPlugins-Documentation/projects/home/docs/dkperms/frequently-asked-questions.md

 # Frequently Asked Questions

-These page contains some questions which are frequently asked about DKPerms.
+this page contains some questions which are frequently asked about DKPerms.
 Before you ask a question in our support, please check this page and make sure that the question is not already answered.

 ***